 Think you don’t have enough money to start investing?
 Think again!
 You can learn how to start investing even if you start your investing journey with just $100.
 Although the amount you invest might start out small, it can be a turning point in your finances.
 Investing money for beginners doesn't have to be hard either!

 What is investing?

 When you decide to invest your money, you are choosing to put it into a vehicle with the goal of receiving a return down the line.
-At some point, you hope that the money to put into an investment will grow.
+At some point, you hope that the money you put into an investment will grow.
 In most cases, you plan for little involvement on your part once you’ve invested the money.

-Although most people associate investing in the stock market, there are many other ways to invest.
+Although most people associate investing with the stock market, there are many other ways to invest.
 For example, you could invest in real estate or your own business.
 No matter what you choose to invest in, you hope to earn money on that investment in the future.

 Why is investing important?